Ally-Assist/BehaviorAnalystsWhoCode/2021_09_25 Pinpointing Behavior Statements/README.md

 ### Future Presentations

-If participants are interested, the project may be continued in future Saturday workshops outside the usual BAWC meetup schedule.
+If participants are interested, the project may be continued in future Saturday workshops outside the usual [Behavior Analysts Who Code (BAWC)](https://www.codingbehavioranalysts.org) meetup schedule.
 Again, the purpose is to promote software development skills within the behavior analytic community.
 It might even result in software that is useful to the behavior analysis community, owned by the behavior analysis community.

 Such "workshops" would include online participation by attendees, including taking part in writing and debugging code (e.g., see "[pair programming](https://en.wikipedia.org/wiki/Pair_programming)").
 Ideally, the process would evolve to include Behavior Analysts Who Code members taking ownership of parts of the app, working offline (perhaps in pairs), presenting to the "team", and guiding online collaborative, cooperative, work.